axieinfinity/ronin-documentation/docs/community/contribute/guide.md

 ---
-description: Guidelines for contributing to the Ronin documentation.
+description: Guide for contributing to this documentation.
 ---

-# Contributor guidelines
+# Contributor guide